 When trying to detect mold, it is possible to do it yourself using a home inspection kit, but this leaves the possibility that some sources of mold can be left undetected.
 A professional mold inspector will use state-of-the-art tools such as a fiber optic camera and thermal moisture measuring devices to thoroughly verify the presence—or absence—of mold.
-Below are three of the top reasons why you should hire a mold inspection expert when buying or selling a home.
+Below are three of the top reasons why you should hire a mold inspection social marketing expert when buying or selling a home.

 - Real estate agents will not touch a moldy home.

 Real estate agents are aware that the presence of mold can abruptly end a real estate transaction.
 If a seller does not reveal that the home is infested with mold, the buyer may never know a problem even exists—until it is too late.
 If the seller is aware of a mold problem, this seller is also aware that it might hinder the sale of their property and, hence, may try to hide mold issues.

 - Mold remediation will cost you.